CureVac fails in pivotal COVID-19 vaccine trial with 47% efficacy

 As CureVac’s only major supply deals, the European Union in November secured up to 405 million doses of the vaccine, of which 180 million are optional.
 That was followed by a memorandum of understanding with Germany for another 20 million doses.

-CureVac’s U.S. traded shares fell 48% to $49.00 in after-hours trading following the publication of the data.
+CureVac’s U.S. traded shares fell 50.6% to $46.81 in after-hours trading following publication of the data.

 The company said at least 13 virus variants accounted for the infections among the study population.